If we get a DMCA takedown notice, here’s what needs to happen:

 Remove it from the database:

-heroku run -- cargo run --bin delete-crate [crate-name]
+heroku run -a crates-io -- target/release/crates-admin delete-crate [crate-name]

-heroku run -- cargo run --bin delete-version [crate-name] [version-number]
+heroku run -a crates-io -- target/release/crates-admin delete-version [crate-name] [version-number]

 Remove the crate or version from the index.
 To remove an entire crate, remove the entire crate file.
 For a version, remove the line corresponding to the relevant version.